 The Self Explanatory Independent Auditors' Report does not contain any adverse remarksor qualification.

-The Secretarial Audit Report is appended to the Directors' Report in Annexure-II.
+The Secretarial Audit Report in Form MR-3 does not contain any adverse remarks and isappended to the Directors' Report in Annexure-II.

-The Report of the Secretarial Audit Report does not contain any adverse remarks.
+The Internal Audit Report does not contain any adverse remarks

 All related party transactions contracts or arrangements that were entered intoduring the financial year under review were on an arms-length basis and in the ordinarycourse of business.
 The Company has adhered to its "Policy on Related PartyTransactions and Materiality of Related Party Transactions" while pursuing allRelated Party transactions.
 During the year under review the Company has entered intomaterial related party transaction as defined in the Listing Regulations and/or section188 of the Act read with the Rules made thereunder.

-Accordingly the Audit Committee at its Meeting held on 11th February 2017has accorded fresh omnibus approval to pursue related party transactions subject to amaximum threshold limit of Rs.1 Crore per transaction for Related Party Transactions thatare repetitive in nature for the financial year 2017-18.
+Accordingly the Audit Committee at its Meeting held on 14th February 2019has accorded fresh omnibus approval to pursue related party transactions subject to amaximum threshold limit of Rs.1 Crore per transaction for Related Party Transactions thatare repetitive in nature for the financial year 2019-20.
 The Committee on a quarterlybasis reviews the details of the Related Party Transactions entered into by the Companypursuant to each such omnibus approval accorded.

 During the period under review the Company has not generated any income from the RealEstate Division.
 However the Company is desirous to explore this arena in the nearfuture subject to suitable opportunities.

-The Company does not have any Foreign Exchange earnings and outgo during the periodunder review.
+The Company does not have any Foreign Exchange earnings and outgo during the financialyear under review.

-23. Manner of formal annual evaluation by the Board of its own performance and that ofits committees and individual directors.
+26. Manner of formal annual evaluation of the performance of the Board its Committeesand that of its individual directors.

 There has been no change in the nature of business of the Company in the Financial Yearunder review.